musale/musale-dev/content/cv/_index.md

 I’m a software developer with over 5 years of experience developing web applications, as well as providing technical management for small teams of software developers.

 I’m fluent in Python, JavaScript, HTML, English and Swahili.
-I’ve also written a good amount of Golang, CSS, Shell Scripting, C++, XSLT and Java.
+I’ve also written a good amount of Golang, CSS, Shell Scripting, XSLT and Java.
 I learn quickly, care about detail, and love computer science and mathematics.

 ## Skills: This is What I Do...